777388/ProCheckTemplate/README.md

 Check the saved log after its run to see if any of the times it ran went through any glitches. to set up a character gateway of what shouldn't be used in your programs.

-Note: this does not check surrogate words, future installations could include class gateways but I'll let you set that if you'd like
+Note: this does not check surrogate chars, future installations could include class gateways but I'll let you set that if you'd like